otvam/pypeec/docs/content/implementation.rst

 the field simulation problem with a very large distributed equivalent circuit consisting of resistances, self-inductances, mutual inductances, and capacitances.

-This PEEC method feature several advantanges:
+This PEEC method features several advantanges:

 * Only the active materials are discretized (no need to mesh the free-space).
 * Intuitive understanding of the equation discretization process.